iresprite/civitai-downloader/README.md

 * Uses `requests` instead of `urllib3` for CivitAI API calls
 * Adds support for batch downloading
 * Adds support for using AIR (Artificial Intelligence Resource) in addition to URL
-* **Major Refactor of Core Logic:** For example, `download.py` has been significantly reworked for readability, sanitized filenames, and some QoL improvements like a progress bar.
+* Major Refactor of Core Logic: `download.py` has been significantly reworked for readability, sanitized filenames, and some QoL improvements like a progress bar.

 ## Getting Started